 - Aim to reduce reliance on zero-hours arrangements and prepare for predictable working pattern offer requirements.

-- Consider negotiating updated collective agreements with recognised trade unions as this can allow more flexibility in the use of zero-hour contracts.
+- Consider negotiating updated collective agreements with recognised trade unions (if applicable) as this can allow more flexibility in the use of zero-hour contracts.

 Sexual Harassment Duty